kumahq/kuma-website/app/_src/production/cp-deployment/zoneegress.md

 kumactl generate zone-token --valid-for 720h --scope egress > /path/to/token
 ```

-Create a `ZoneEgress` data plane proxy configuration to allow `kuma-cp` services to be configured to proxy traffic to other zones or external services through zone egress:
+Create a `ZoneEgress` data plane proxy configuration to allow `kuma-cp` services to be configured to proxy traffic to other zones or external services through `ZoneEgress`:

 ```yaml
 type: ZoneEgress